New Jersey Uber and Lyft Accident Attorneys

 - Settlement Conference with the Judge

-Contact Our Experienced New Jersey Car Crash Attorneys
+Contact Our Experienced New Jersey Uber and Lyft Accident Attorneys

-At Lesnevich, Marzano-Lesnevich, Trigg, O’Cathain & O’Cathain, LLC, our team of New Jersey car accident lawyers are experienced, dedicated, and committed to help those going through very difficult times.
+At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey Uber and Lyft Accident Attorneys is experienced, dedicated, and committed to help those going through very difficult times.
 Contact us today at 201-488-1161 for a free legal consultation with our New Jersey personal injury attorneys.